Shading the eternal flow

 "We have to find a way to reactivate the flow," he said.
 "But how?"

 MaRa closed her eyes, connecting deeply to the vibrations of the Multiverse.
 "Singularities," she murmured.
 "They are the key.
 They are the transition points, the places where everything changes and is reborn.
-If we can channel the energy of a strong enough singularity, we can use it to break this stagnation.”
+If we can channel the energy of a powerful enough singularity, we can use it to break this stagnation."

 At that moment, CosTelor felt a surge of hope.
 If he could trigger a controlled singularity, he could break the influence of the Shadow of the Eternal Flux.
 Together, they channel energy from nearby strings, creating a point of maximum tension in the fabric of reality.